JoeAWilde/Pheasant_Dispersal_ABM/README.md

 ### Protected area sites
 The names and coordinates of all 5 releases across 9 sites close to protected area boundaries can be found in "all_PA_sites.xlsx" at the root.
 The scripts in "code/PA sites/" will read this in and run the simulations at these sites.

+### Missing data
+All of the landscape data necessary for this model to run is too large for GitHub to host, but it is all freely available online.
+The UKCEH habitat rasters can be downloaded from: https://www.ceh.ac.uk/data/ukceh-land-cover-maps The linear woody features raster can be downloaded from: https://www.ceh.ac.uk/data/ukceh-land-cover-plus-hedgerows-2016-2021-england
+The shapefiles of the SPAs, SACS, RAMSAR, and SSSIs can be downloaded at: https://jncc.gov.uk/our-work/uk-protected-area-datasets-for-download/
+Once downloaded, these will need to be put in the "data/" folder in their own sub-folders.
+The structure of these sub-folders can be found in "4_" script of the respective site's code sub-folder.

 ## Simulating with different management techniques
 Unfortunately there's no easy one-button method to enact the management changes, and what needs to be changed depends on the management technique.
-For example, adding new/more feeders to a site would require adding a file with the coordinates of those feeders to the script that pulls in/creates coordinates for each site (which would be the 4th script in the respective sub-folder).
+For example, adding new/more feeders to a site would require adding a file with the coordinates of those feeders to the script that pulls in/creates coordinates for each site (which would be the "4_" script in the respective sub-folder).
 If you wish to enact a certain management change but are not sure where to start, reach out to me and I can try to help.